fleetdm/fleet/handbook/engineering.md

 ### Sources

-There are four sources where the on-call engineer should monitor for activity:
+There are four sources that the on-call engineer should monitor for activity:

 1. Customer Slack channels - Found under the "Connections" section in Slack.
 These channels are usually titled "at-insert-customer-name-here."